 - Download Request For Certified Copy of Birth Record (fillable)

 - Download Request For Certified Copy of Civil Union or Marriage Record (fillable)

 Mail form to the address below with applicable fees and a “copy” of the applicant’s government issued I.D.
 Refer to Costs & Payment for fee information.

 Costs & Payment

-- For orders completed and submitted online, you must pay with a credit card.
-The name on the credit card should match the name of the person making the vital records request, otherwise, there may be delays.
+- For orders completed and submitted online, pay fees with a debit or credit card.
+The name on the debit or credit card should match the name of the person making the vital records request, otherwise, there may be delays.

-- For orders completed in person, you may pay with cash, credit card, cashier’s check, certified check or money order payable to the State Department of Health.
+- For orders completed in person, pay fees with cash, credit card, cashier’s check, certified check or money order payable to the State Department of Health.

 A certified copy of a vital record (birth certificate, death certificate or marriage certificate) is issued only to an applicant who has a direct and tangible interest in the record.
 The following persons are considered to have such an interest: